collocations.org

 I could just make out a figure in the shadows.

-I backed into the shadows until the police car had passed.
+I backed into the shadows until the car had passed.

 His face was in shadow.

-The storm clouds threw the mountain peaks into dense shadow.
+The storm clouds threw the mountains into deep shadow.

 A huge figure stepped out of the shadows.